remix-run/react-router/DEVELOPMENT.md

 ### Starting a new pre-release

 - Ensure you are on the new `release-*` branch
-- Enter Changesets pre-release mode using the `pre` tag: `yarn changeset pre enter pre`
+- Enter Changesets pre-release mode using the `pre` tag: `yarn changeset pre enter next`
 - Bump version numbers and generate changelogs: `yarn changeset version`
 - Review the updated `CHANGELOG` files and make any adjustments necessary
 - Commit version and log updates changes: `git add . && git commit -m "react-router vX.X.X-pre.X"`